What is Domain Name Escrow & How Does it Work?

 • Buyers refusing to pay for a domain despite an agreement to buy it.

-• Payment being made, and the domain not being transferred to the buyer.
+• Payment being made – but the domain not being transferred to the buyer.

 Secure payment is crucial in domain name transactions, and escrow services ensure that the financial exchange is safe and protected.